 2. Pulse SMS

-Pulse SMS is one of the few messaging apps which are really innovating the way people use regular messages.
+Pulse SMS is one of the few messaging apps which is really innovating the way people use regular messages.
 The app brings many cool and unique features which can enhance your messaging experience.
 One of those features is the ability to schedule text messages.
 To schedule a message, when you are in a conversation, tap on the 3-dots menu present at the top right corner of the app.
-On the drop-down menu, tap on the “Schedule a message” option and then enter the date, time, and the content of the message.
+On the drop-down menu, tap on the “Schedule a message” option and then enter the date, time, and content of the message.
 When you are done, hit send.

 However, one thing which I don’t like about this app is the way it stores your scheduled messages.
-The scheduled messages are not stored inside the original conversation rather they are stored in their own folder.
+The scheduled SMSs are not stored inside the original conversation rather they are stored in their own folder.
 Although I don’t like this approach, many people might love it as it also gives you the ability to see all your scheduled messages in one place.
 To find all of your scheduled messages, open the hamburger menu and then tap on “Scheduled messages”.
 Here, you can view all your scheduled messages.

 Install: (Free, In-app Purchases)

 3. Do It Later